bunnymatic/mau/README.md

 Restart your server and take another look at http://localhost:3000/.
 At this point you should see some artists and stuff.

+### Running the test suite

+Once you think things are running, you can try running the test suite:

+    rake

 # Cloud Resources Used